jaepass/commercejs-vuejs-cart/README.md

 ]
 ```

-Now with the product data object available, we can use the various endpoints to render out in elements in our template.
+Now with the product data object available, we can use the various endpoints to render out in our template.

 1. ### Create our product item component

 Because of the nature of Vue and most modern frameworks, components are a way to encapsulate a group of elements
 together to reuse as custom components throughout your application.
 We will be creating two components for our products,
-one will be our single product item and another to render out the list of product items.
+one will be our single product item and another for he list of product items.

 In `src/components`, lets first create a new file and name it `ProductItem.vue`.
 In this component file, lets start by
 naming our component and defining a product prop in the script tag: